Accelerated Reinforcement Learning for Temporal Logic Control Objectives: Accelerated Reinforcement Learning for Temporal Logic Control

 \subsection{Distance Function over the DRA State Space}

-In what follows, we present a distance-like function over the DRA state-space that measures how `far' the robot is from accomplishing the assigned LTL tasks [line \ref{rl:dist}, Alg. \ref{alg:RL-LTL}].
+In what follows, building upon \cite{kantaros2020stylus,kantaros2022perception}, we present a distance-like function over the DRA state-space that measures how `far' the robot is from accomplishing an assigned LTL task [line \ref{rl:dist}, Alg. \ref{alg:RL-LTL}].
 In other words, this function returns how far any given DRA state is from the sets of accepting states $\ccalG_i$.
 To define this function, first, we prune the DRA $\mathfrak{D}$ by removing all infeasible transitions, i.e., transitions that cannot be enabled.
-To define infeasible transitions, we first define feasible symbols as follows \cite{kantaros2020stylus}.
+To define infeasible transitions, we first define feasible symbols as follows.

 \begin{definition}[Feasible symbols $\sigma\in\Sigma$] A symbol $\sigma\in\Sigma$ is \textit{feasible} if and only if $\sigma\not\models b^{\text{inf}}$, where $b^{\text{inf}}$ is a Boolean formula defined as $b^{\text{inf}}=\vee_{\forall x_i\in\ccalX}( \vee_{\forall x_e\in\ccalX\setminus\{x_i\}}(\pi^{x_i}\wedge\pi^{x_e}))$ where $b^{\text{inf}}$ requires the robot to be present in more than one MDP state simultaneously.
 All feasible symbols $\sigma$ are collected in a set denoted by $\Sigma_{\text{feas}}\subseteq\Sigma$. \end{definition}